IRTF-HRPC/.github/hrpccharter.md

 # Human Rights and Policy Considerations

-This research group aims to explore the relations between Internet architecture and human rights.
-It also aims to provide guidance to future protocol development and decision making where protocols impact or are informed by policies that serve the public interest and protect human rights.
+This research group aims to explore the relationship between Internet architecture and human rights for a wide audience.
+Where protocols impact or are informed by policies that serve the public interest and protect human rights, it aims to provide guidance on design tradeoffs in protocol development and for a technical audience and build evidence for decision making for policy makers and advocates.

 ## Background